mastah43/CarND-Advanced-Lane-Lines/writeup.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-The class LaneIsolator in lane_isolator.py implements producing a binary mask image containing the lane pixels.
+The class LaneIsolator in lane_isolator.py implements producing a binary mask image containing the potential lane pixels.
 I used only a filter for white and yellow color.
-TODO
+TODO trial and error of different combinations and color thresholds

 ![alt text][image-lase-mask]